mikessh/vdjtools-doc/sphinx/overlap.rst

 **Clonotype tracking summary**.
 Count, frequency and diversity panels correspond to the read count, frequency (both non-symmetric) and the total number of clonotypes that are shared between samples.
+Rows and columns of each matrix are sorted according to time point sequence.

 A plot file with
 ``.sequential.[value of -i argument].stackplot.pdf`` suffix